 Tai Yee provides one-on-one advising across a broad range of career interests and industry areas, covering topics including choice of concentration, career exploration, internships, experiential learning opportunities, post-graduation employment and graduate school planning in both individual and group settings.
 She specializes in advising for arts, education, policy, politics, social service and public service, and for students who are exploring career interests.

-Liaison to: Woodrow Wilson School of Public and International Affairs and the following academic departments: art and archaeology, English, history, Lewis Center for the Arts, music, Near Eastern studies, philosophy and politics.
+Liaison to: The Princeton School of Public and International Affairs and the following academic departments: art and archaeology, English, history, Lewis Center for the Arts, music, Near Eastern studies, philosophy and politics.

 I enjoy: Helping students align their passions and sense of purpose with concrete steps to advance in each part of their career journey.

 My first job after graduation: An internship at Human Rights Watch.